MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/help-aldoc-generate-help.md

 ## Prerequisites

-To use the ALDoc tool and DocFx, you must have the following prerequisites installed on your machine.
+To use the ALDoc tool, you must have the following prerequisites installed on your machine.

+- A .NET 6.0 version or higher.
+For more information, see [Download .NET (Linux, macOS, and Windows) (microsoft.com)](https://dotnet.microsoft.com/download).
 - DocFx.
 For more information, see [Getting Started with DocFX](https://dotnet.github.io/docfx/index.html).
-- A .NET 6.0 version or higher.
-For more information, see [Download .NET (Linux, macOS, and Windows) (microsoft.com)](https://dotnet.microsoft.com/download).

 ### Checking your .NET version